rgarbin/zenvia-apis-mock/README.md

 ## Mock rules

-- Authorization: "user:pass"
+- Required Authorization: User-user and Pass=pass
-- Number 5551999999200 always return HTTP Code Status OK(200) with a success payload when all required fields sent
+- When number phone 5551999999200 and all required fields sent then return HTTP Code Status OK(200) with a success payload.

 ### Call api-rest / send-sms with a valide request (OK with a success payload)